hmchuong/3DHPE-HPF/hpf/README.md

 ```

 ```
-Put the all downloaded datasets in ../datasets directory.
+The downloaded datasets needs to be stored in ../datasets directory.
 ```

  ### Train